Learning to Interpret Weight Differences in Language Models: Limitations and future research

 The evaluations in earlier sections of the paper were conducted in settings where the train and test distributions were either identical or very similar: the hidden topic adapter from \Cref{sec:eval-hidden-topic} is trained and tested on weight diffs with a hidden topic, and the news summary adapter from \Cref{sec:eval-news} is trained and tested on weight diffs trained on news articles.
 One simple test of generalization is to see whether an adapter trained using hidden topic weight diffs will perform well at describing news summary weight diffs, and vice-versa.
 Unfortunately, \Cref{tab:cross-task-eval} shows that our \Ditadapter{}s have essentially no cross-behavior generalization.
 We attribute this failure of generalization to the small size and lack of diversity of our \Dit{} training data, and hypothesize that larger and more diverse training sets (e.g. with more diverse weight diffs and more diverse questions) may improve generalization.

 We view scaling up \Dit{} as a compelling direction for future research, as improved generalization abilities could make the technique more applicable to weight diffs found in-the-wild, which are often more complex and encode/modify many different behaviors simultaneously.
+We think there are three core challenges involved with scaling up \Dit{}: 1) generating a large and diverse set of weight diffs, questions, and answers to train on; 2) improving architectures for \Dit{}, e.g. architectures that allow lossless access to model internals with and without the weight diff applied (currently the original model is inaccessible and the \ditadapter{} could interfere with the weight diff being interpreted); and 3) enabling models to perform extended introspective ``reasoning'' to solve harder introspection tasks, which would likely require RL-based training schemes.

-Another interesting open question is whether scaled-up \Ditadapter{}s could be applied to the \textit{base model} $M$ to answer interesting questions about itself (e.g. ``Which of your behaviors would your creators find most concerning?'').
+Another interesting open question is whether scaled-up \Ditadapter{}s could be applied to the \textit{base model} $M$ to answer interesting questions about itself (e.g. ``Which of your behaviors would your creators find most concerning?'') instead of just weight diffs applied on top of it.